 Users must also comply with the following, which may be viewed on the Data Protection Commissioner's website:

 - The 2011 “e-Privacy Regulations” (S.I.
 No. 336 of 2011 – the European Communities (Electronic Communications Networks And Services) (Privacy And Electronic Communications) Regulations 2011) will also apply to the processing of personal data in relation to cookies and direct marketing;

 - EU Directive 2002/58/EC – the e-Commerce Directive; and

-3.3 Copyright and Related Rights Act 2000 All web pages should comply with the provisions of the Copyright and Related Rights Act 2000 and should not unlawfully reproduce and make available to the public any work in which copyright subsists and for which no licensing arrangements have been put in place.
-Material published on Trinity's locally-accessible web pages is considered to be publicly available for the purposes of the Act.
+All web pages contained on the Trinity Website should comply with the provisions of the Copyright and Related Rights Acts 2000 to 2019 and should not unlawfully reproduce and make available to the public any work in which copyright subsists and for which no licensing arrangements have been put in place.
+Material published on Trinity's locally-accessible web pages is considered to be publicly available for the purposes of copyright legislation.

 Works in which copyright subsists include: